A series in the Wisconsin State Journal by David Wahlberg, 3 – 5 March 2019:

 Stepping On classes meet once per week for seven weeks, two hours per week, with a reunion class three months later.
 The class is led by a team of health care providers who work with you and your classmates to improve your balance and reduce your risk of falling by reviewing your medications, providing a vision screening, teaching strength and balance exercises, and offering help to improve your safety at home.

 Members of the group support each other’s efforts to take action to prevent falls.
 Older adults who may have balance problems or fear of falling are the best fit for this class.
 According to studies, people who complete Stepping On classes see a 35% reduction in falls.
-The Stepping On course costs an average of $35 in Dane County for the seven week session and includes the reunion class.
+The Stepping On course costs an average of $35 in Dane County, WI for the seven week session and includes the reunion class.

 Aging and Disability Resource Center of Dane County (ADRC) is a wonderful source of information and assistance for aging and disability-related resources here in Dane County.